musakanneh/simple_shell/README.md

 1. Write a beautiful code that passes the Betty checks
 2. Write a UNIX command line interpreter.

+## Functionalities
-#### Our Shell will have to:
+#### Our Shell does the following:
-- Display a prompt and wait for the user to type a command.
-A command line always ends with a new line.
+- Display a prompt and wait for the user to type a command, ending wih a new line.
 - The prompt is displayed again each time a command has been executed.
 - The command lines are simple, no semicolons, no pipes, no redirections or any other advanced features.
 - The command lines are made only of one word.
 No arguments will be passed to programs.
-- If an executable cannot be found, print an error message and display the prompt again.
+- If an executable cannot be found, an error message is displayed to the user, and then display the prompt again.
-- We will handle handle errors.
-- We have to handle the “end of file” condition (Ctrl+D)
+- We will handle errors, including the “end of file” condition (Ctrl+D)

-#### Our Shell will not have to:
-- use the PATH
-- implement built-ins
-- handle special characters : ", ', `, \, *, &, #
-- be able to move the cursor
-- handle commands with arguments
-3. Simple shell 0.1 +
-    - Handle command lines with arguments
-4. Simple shell 0.2 +
-    - Handle the PATH
-5. Simple shell 0.3 +
-    - Implement the exit built-in, that exits the shell
-    - Usage: exit
-    - You don’t have to handle any argument to the built-in exit
-6. Simple shell 0.4 +
-    - Implement the env built-in, that prints the current environment

 ## Using the man_1_simple_shell page
 - Display the page